discopt/cmr/doc/network.md

 The corresponding function in the library is

-  - CMRcomputeNetworkMatrix() constructs a network matrix for a given digraph.
+  - CMRnetworkComputeMatrix() constructs a network matrix for a given digraph.

 and is defined in \ref network.h.